ThomasRabn/The-Game-Chooser/README.md

 ## The Project

 You want to play but you can't choose a game?
 Perfect, this is the purpose of this little program!
 Made in C with Allegro library, it allows you to quickly find something to play when you are hesitating between multiple games.\
 It is a quite old project.
-Thus, the code is not very clean and some files are .cpp while they should be .c.
-Moreover, it is a CodeBlocks project.
+Thus, the code is not very clean and some files are .cpp while they should be .c, and it is a CodeBlocks project.

 ## How to install